kanakogi/WP-Theme-Test/README.md

 3. The control panel of WP Theme Test is in 'Appearance > WP Theme Test'.

 ## Changelog
+**1.0.5 - 5 December 2015**
+New feature : Display the theme test by IP address

 **1.0.4 - 4 November 2015**
 modify readme.txt